JanneWald/JanneWald/README.md

  - [LinkedIn.com/in/jannewald](https://www.linkedin.com/in/jannewald)

 #### Education 🏫
- - Bachelor of Science in Computer Science, _University of Utah_,
+ - Bachelor of Science in Computer Science, _University of Utah_
  - Aug 2021 - Present

 #### Skills 🔧